 for i in data:

-Using Regular Expressions with NLTK: Regular expression is basically a character sequence which helps us in searching for the matching patterns in thetext we have.The library used in Python for Regular expression is re and it comes pre-installed with Python package.Example: We have imported re library use \w+ for picking up specific words from the expression.
+Using Regular Expressions with NLTK: Regular expression is basically a character sequence that helps us search for the matching patterns in thetext we have.The library used in Python for Regular expression is re, and it comes pre-installed with the Python package.Example: We have imported re library use \w+ for picking up specific words from the expression.

 text_to_search = """ In this string you are to find out, how do we find the matching strings using regex library """

 It is to be noted that nltk needs to be imported before we can use regular expressions.

 Tokenization by NLTK: This library is written mainly for statistical Natural Language Processing.
 We use tokenize () to further split it into two types:

 - Word tokenize: word_tokenize() is used to split a sentence into tokens as required.

 - Sentence tokenize: sent_tokenize() is used to split a paragraph or a document into sentences.